Juniper-SE/Apstra_IBA_Probes/README.md

 - From the Apstra-cli prompt execute `content import` command by pasing the folder path through the `--folder` argument.
 ![Apstra-cli_Content_Import](_Images/Apstra-cli_Content_Import.png)
 > [!IMPORTANT]
 > Until 4.2.1 included, IBA Widgets and Dashboards JSON definitions must respectively include the Probe_ID and the Blueprint_ID (This will change in `5.0.0` to have a more loosely coupled design).
-Therefore, when importing the content into any `4.2.1` instance you must prior to that edit the JSON files for `/widgets` and `dashboards` to include your Probe ID and Dashboard ID, otherwise this part of the `content import` will fail.
+Therefore, when importing the content into any `4.2.1` instance you must prior to that edit the JSON files for `widgets` and `dashboards` to include your Probe ID and Dashboard ID, otherwise this part of the `content import` will fail.

 <br>
----

 ## How to contribute to this repository?
 - Git clone the repository: `git clone git@github.com:mab27/Apstra_IBA_Probes.git`